Pacific Biosciences of California Inc. (PACB) Shares Up Despite Recent Market Volatility

 Scotiabank gave a rating of “Sector Outperform” to PACB, setting the target price at $12 in the report published on January 05th of the current year.

-Volatility was left at 6.96%, however, over the last 30 days, the volatility rate increased by 7.71%, as shares sank -0.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.42% lower at present.
+Volatility was left at 7.06%, however, over the last 30 days, the volatility rate increased by 5.33%, as shares surge +3.50% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.19% lower at present.

 Insider Trading